solid/solid/proposals/patch-directions.md

-> This Repo is a Legacy Repo and no longer actively maintained.
-Please visit [Solid's official website](https://solidproject.org/) instead.
+> This is an archived, legacy repository that is no longer actively maintained.
+Please visit the [official Solid website](https://solidproject.org/) instead.
->

 # Directions for patch distribution

 Currently (2017-01) the solid code sends patches -- notification